Chiral higher-spin symmetry of the celestial twistor sphere: Higher-spin correlation functions and form factors

 \paragraph{2-point functions.} As in any usual CFTs, the chiral higher-spin symmetry can also fix the structure of the two-point functions uniquely up to a normalization constant, which we simply set to 1 for simplicity.
 Due to symmetry

 where

 denotes the usual Killing bilinear form.
-Then, all higher-point and higher-loop amplitudes can then be computed by virtue of Wick contractions, which is a purely algebraic process. \paragraph{3-point functions.} Now consider the 3-point functions:
+Then, all other higher-point amplitudes can then be computed by doing Wick contractions, which is a purely algebraic process. \paragraph{3-point functions.} Now, consider the 3-point functions:

 Using \eqref{eq:2pt-normalized}, we obtain the following general amplitudes, which are constrained by $\ca$'s symmetries: